 What is the difference between EDC and ECC?

 EDC is an error detection code while ECC is an error correction code.
 EDC only detects errors but does not correct errors and is built in Cypress NAND flash devices (2Gb, 4Gb) and can be used during copy back operation.

 Can you ship only devices with initial bad block zero?

 This is not supported.

-I want a NAND without dynamic bad block generation.
+Can I get NAND flash devices without dynamic bad block generation?

 This is not supported.

-How can I determine the dynamic bad block while using the system?
+How can I determine the dynamic bad block?

 It depends on the file system and controller being used.
 For example, it is judged by failing after block erase, failing after programming, and so on.